Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 [[link-state advertisements]]

 **Broadcasting** - Much like Layer 2 networks, OSPF and other routing protocols utilize broadcasting in the IP layer of the OSI model.
-For instance, hello messages are
+For instance, hello messages can be sent in a broadcast to identify new ospf neighbors.
+This however, is not always true (but mostly).

 ## OSPF Areas
 1. **Backbone**